 This bursary was established in 2014 through the Estate of Margaret Agnes Runciman.
 The bursary is given to one or more undergraduate students in the Faculty on the basis of financial need.
 Preference is given to students in their second or third years of study.
-Application through the Undergraduate Grant Application.
+Application is made by completing a grant application.